shiuandai/Oldagram/README.md

 > The **Oldagram** is my sixth static website, I tried to duplicate the website layout from Instagram and learned to write reusable code in new techniques.

-I start the Scrimba Module 2 course- Web dev basics and learn how to use basic HTML & CSS knowledge.
-At the end of the course, I follow the Figma template to finish my hometown page where you can know more about me, take a look at the → [Oldagram](https://shiuandai.github.io/Oldagram/).
+I start the Scrimba Module 4 course- Web dev basics and learn how to use HTML, CSS, and JavaScript knowledge.
+At the end of the course, I follow the Figma template to finish the social media website layout and take a look at the → [Oldagram](https://shiuandai.github.io/Oldagram/).

-## How I start the project?
+## How did I start the project?

 * Ensure all points are taken into consideration from Figma Template. → [Figma Template from Scrimba](https://www.figma.com/file/h0MKma9TTWzGOMQ9Ia6ROW/Oldagram?type=design&node-id=0-1&mode=design&t=bLeKAiMCwMVBGG4B-0)
 * Use JavaScript to render out all three posts.